ptycho/ptypy/doc/rst/concept.rst

 See :numref:`simupod_07` for the plotted image.

 .. figure:: ../_script2rst/simupod_07.png
-   :width: 70 %
+   :width: 84 %
    :figclass: highlights
    :name: simupod_07

-Creating the rest of the pods is simple since the data accesses are similar.
+Creating the rest of the pods is now straight-forward since the data accesses are similar.

 ::